PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 .. note::
     **Linked contact modules**

-    For this selection, the program expects a linked contact module.
+    For this selection, the program expects a linked :ref:`contact_module`.
 The module will be flagged if there is no contact module.
 (Some discussion has happened about how the program will prompt the user for this to be made clear.
 The important thing to note is that *only* this module will have a "save and add linked contact module" type of button in addition to the regular set of save buttons.)

-Choose from the :ref:`location_list` or navigate the image view window to select a body location.
+Choose from the list of :ref:`predefined_locations` or navigate the image view window to select a body location.

 .. warning::
     **To include here:**